kelong/JuniorRoute/quick_start.markdown

 ---
 layout: documentation_1_0
-title: Quick Start
+title: Quick-start
-root: ../../
-documentationroot: ../../documentation/1.0/
+documentationroot: documentation/1.0/
 ---
 {{ page.title }}
 =
 Getting started with JuniorRoute is very easy.
-This page shows you the few simple steps required to get JuniorRoute integrated with an ASP.net Web application.
+This page shows you the few simple steps required to create a new JuniorRoute Web application.

 Notes:
 * This tutorial was written using Visual Studio 2012 with C#, so some steps may vary depending on your Visual Studio version and language selection.